OCSYT/BracketShader/README.md

-If there are no dynamic lights in the scene, the avatar will appear as black while using the toon shader, please set the fake light color to white.
+If there are no dynamic lights in the scene, the avatar will appear as black while using the toon shader, please set the fake light color to white and set the fake light direction to a value different to (0,0,0) for fake shadows (recommended for bonelab).
+If you do not want shadows set the brightness to 1.
 An example of this is the AVATAREXAMPLE material found in the BracketShader folder.